ajeethadithya/-Mattermost-Productivity-Chat-Bot/DESIGN.md

 ## Use Cases:

-Use Case: To-do list visualization
+Use Case 1: To-do list visualization

 Preconditions:
 - All users share a GitHub repository with assigned issues.